Once you have completed the preliminary steps to becoming an egg donor you will be ready to start treatment.

 The procedure will take approximately 20 to 30 minutes, dependent upon the number of follicles that have developed.
 After the procedure you will rest in recovery for about one hour.
 Some cramping and discomfort after egg retrieval is common, as is some vaginal spotting/bleeding.
 If this continues, a heat pack, hot water bottle or analgesic may be helpful at home.

-This procedure requires a half-day hospitalization after which you cannot drive home.
+This procedure requires a half-day hospitalisation after which you cannot drive home.
 You will need to organise someone to look after you at home over night.
-Normal activities can be resumed after 24hrs after the discharged from the hospital.
+Normal activities can resume 24 hours after you are discharged from the hospital.

 Anyone taking medication should be aware of the possible side-effects.
 The medications used in egg donation may cause minor symptoms, which subside with the cessation of treatment, e.g. breast soreness, nausea, tiredness and swelling of the abdomen.